risingwavelabs/risingwave-docs-legacy/docs/rw-faq.md

 ### Design of Kafka sources in RisingWave

-For Kafka source, RisingWave operates with the assumption that each actor receives messages exclusively from a designated Kafka partition.
-This assumption significantly simplifies offset management, aiming to distribute partitions across different actors to maximize throughput.
-However, if the upstream Kafka topic's partitions are fewer than RisingWave's task parallelism, some actors may be inactive, not producing messages downstream.
-Each active actor processes at least one partition, passing the consumed data and the latest offset of each partition downstream, which is then recorded in the state table.
-The state table, within the same epoch, permits only one actor to write for a given partition (the primary key), necessitating a clear mapping between partitions and actors.
+For Kafka sources, RisingWave operates under the assumption that each actor exclusively receives messages from a designated Kafka partition.
+This assumption simplifies offset management and allows for the distribution of partitions across different actors to optimize throughput.
+However, in scenarios where the number of partitions in the upstream Kafka topic is fewer than RisingWave's task parallelism, some actors may remain inactive and not produce messages downstream.
+Each active actor processes at least one partition, forwarding the consumed data and the latest offset of each partition downstream.
+This information is then recorded in the state table.
+Within the same epoch, the state table only allows one actor to write for a given partition, requiring a clear mapping between partitions and actors.

 ### Issues with specifying group IDs